Skip to main content

 docker ps

-You will be directed to /opencxl-core.
-This is a mapped directory of the root directory of opencxl-core on the host machine.
-Hence, the changes you make in the host machine's opencxl-core directory will be automatically reflected on this directory in the container (and vice versa).
+You will be directed to /opencis-core.
+This is a mapped directory of the root directory of opencis-core on the host machine.
+Hence, the changes you make in the host machine's opencis-core directory will be automatically reflected on this directory in the container (and vice versa).

 note

 • Once again, in the next section, you will be running the commands inside of this container.
-When the instruction directs you to "the root directory of opencxl-core", it is /opencxl-core in opencxl-core container.
+When the instruction directs you to "the root directory of opencis-core", it is /opencis-core in opencis-core container.

 • As of this writing, running QEMU with Docker on Windows / macOS is not yet supported.